self-bench/-9793055367/README.md

-# Diffusion ITM (Image-Text Matching) Benchmark
+# Diffusion ITM (Image-Text Matching) Benchmark with Self-Bench

-This project is based on the original self-bench repository and extends it with additional capabilities for evaluating diffusion models on various image-text matching tasks.
+This repository introduces **Self-Bench**, a novel framework for evaluating diffusion models on a wide range of image-text matching tasks.
+Self-Bench extends and builds upon the foundational work of the [McGill-NLP/diffusion-itm repository](https://github.com/McGill-NLP/diffusion-itm), incorporating its capabilities and adding new features and benchmarks.

 ## Overview